epiverse-trace/iraca/README.md

 ```

 To allow larger and faster simulations, the model implementation relies
-on C++ and is liked to R through ´Rcpp´.
-The library uses only
+on C++ and is liked to R through `Rcpp`.
+The library uses only `S3`
-`S3`object to make data input and output as simple as possible for the
+objects to make data input and output as simple as possible for the
 user.

 ### Lifecycle